Snooker vs Pool: Understanding the Key Differences

 Snooker vs Pool: What Sets Them Apart

-People often use snooker and pool interchangeably in casual conversations (especially outside of the UK).
-After all they are both played on a table with six pockets.
+People often use snooker and pool interchangeably in casual conversations, especially outside the UK.
+After all, they are both played on a table with six pockets.
 However, enthusiasts know the significant differences between these billiard games.

 Snooker